ISISComputingGroup/ibex_developers_manual/MERLIN-and-LET-Oscillating-radial-collimators.md

 # Hardware quirks:
 - The thread will die if zero is sent for distance and velocity.
 The driver must ensure that distance and velocity are not sent at IOC start.
-- Only the oscillation angle (not frequency) can be changed on-the-fly.
-To change the frequency the collimator must be physically stopped and restarted.
-I believe this is a limitation of the GMC code.